 There’s no getting away from it, being a landlord involves a lot of work.
 The first stages of letting a property are commonly the busiest and potentially the most stressful.
 There are an abundance of things to think about when preparing a new let for tenants – some to do with legal obligations, some to do with marketing and some to do with property maintenance.

-With this in mind, we've compiled the below checklist, to give landlords preparing a new let a firm idea of some of the main things they need to know and do before opening their doors to tenants...
+With this in mind, we've compiled the below landlords checklist, to give landlords preparing a new let a firm idea of some of the main things they need to know before opening their doors to new tenants.

-Safety's paramount.
-Landlords have a duty to keep their tenants safe, failure to do so could lead to hefty fines or even prison.
-After recent legislation, landlords are now required to install a smoke alarm on every floor where there's a room being used for living space while a carbon monoxide detector must be installed in every room where there's a solid fuel-burning appliance.
+Safety is paramount.
+Landlords have a duty to keep their tenants safe, and a failure to do so could lead to hefty fines or even prison.
+Landlords are required to install a smoke alarm on every floor where there's a room being used for living space while a carbon monoxide detector must be installed in every room where there's a solid fuel-burning appliance.
 Regulations if you’re renting a HMO (house of multiple occupancy) are even more strict.
 Read the government guidance here

-In addition, it is also a legal requirement that tenants are provided with a valid Gas Safety certificate, also known as a CP12, at the start of their tenancy.
+It is also a legal requirement that tenants are provided with a valid Gas Safety certificate, also known as a CP12, at the start of their tenancy.

 Arrange an EPC